TEL: 021 855 0395

-Temba Travel provides excellent accommodation in the region.
-Compared to similar accommodation in the Okavango Delta, prices in this area are much lower while you can enjoy an even better safari experience and game viewing.
-The luxurious Kwando Camp, just outside the Mudumu National Park, offers beautiful views across the Kwando River and the accommodation comprises island tents, tree houses or campsites.
-The Namushasha Lodge is a luxury bush lodge overlooking a tranquil hippo pool.
+Temba Travel can assist you in finding accommodation in the region.
+In comparison to similar accommodation in the Okavango Delta prices are a lot cheaper and you will find it to be an excellent safari and game viewing experience.
+The lovely Kwando Camp, just outside the Mudumu National Park, offers beautiful views across the Kwando River.
+You can choose between island tents, tree houses or campsites.
+The Namushasha Lodge is a luxury bush lodge overlooking the tranquil hippo pool.
 You are housed in air-conditioned en-suite bungalows and there are many opportunities for game viewing and birding.

 Drive from the Caprivi to Etosha National Park and from there to Damaraland or Kaokoland in the west of Namibia.
 It might take you two days, but it will be worth the effort.
 In Damaraland there are a number of excellent lodges, but Twyfelfontein Country Lodge near the petrified forest at the famous Twyfelfontein rock paintings is certainly our choice.

 From Twyfelfontein it will take you about 9 hours to get to Keetmanshoop in the south of Namibia.
 The Quivertree Forest and Giants Playground just a few km north of Keetmanshoop is the main attraction of this area.
 The Quivertree Forest Rest Camp is next to this beautiful place and they offer affordable self-catering accommodation.
 If time allows you can also consider staying in Grunau Lodge, at the Shell Garage in Grunau about 130 km south of Keetmanshoop.